viethuy99/spring-socket-stomp/README.md

 - Java client tool, checkout  class **StompClientExample**

 ## Demo
-Start socket server first, then start client
+- Start socket server first, then start clients.
+- For each client, userId is randomly generated from 1 to 1000.